php-flasher/php-flasher/docs/pages/inertia.md

 </script>
 ```

-All you have to do now, is to trigger you notification from anywhere in your application.
+Now, you can trigger notifications from anywhere in your application.

 ```php
 <?php